-How your Final Average Salary (FAS) is calculated for legacy plans A, B, I, J and P
+How your Final Average Salary (FAS) is calculated for Legacy plans C, D, E, F and R

-Your Final Average Salary (FAS) includes your base pay and may also include compensation for bonuses, shift differential, uniform allowance, automobile allowance and bilingual pay.
-Additional items may apply; for more information, refer to OCERS Compensation Earnable Policy.
-Also refer to the Master Pay Items List, which you can access by selecting your Employer, HERE, and choosing the document under "Pay Items List.".
+Your Final Average Salary (FAS) includes your base pay and may also include compensation for bonuses, shift differentials, FLSA premium pay (applies only to Firefighters employed by the Orange County Fire Authority regularly scheduled to work a 56-hour average week), uniform allowance, automobile allowance, and bilingual pay.
+Additional items may apply; for more information, refer to the OCERS Compensation Earnable Policy.
+Also refer to the Master Pay Items List, which you can access by selecting your Employer, HERE, and choosing the document under "Pay Items List."